Important Questions and Answers to treat joint pain and for better joint health

 Walking is recommended due to it is a low-impact and a weight-bearing exercise.
 Regular walking will help strengthen your muscles to support your joints and to absorb shock and build bone.
 Low-impact exercises are good because they do not cause stress on the joints yet help to increase flexibility and strength.
 What you need to do is to find and wear a sturdy shoes and to start out slow.
 After some time, you may gradually increase your walking pace and distance for greater health benefits.

-Water exercise is good in that it is superb to build muscle strength and to improve knee flexibility.
+Water exercise is superb to build muscle strength and to improve knee flexibility.
 The reason it is recommended for knee arthritis is that the weight impact is lessen to near zero which is good for those who are heavy weight.
 You may perform the water exercise by walking in the shallow end of a pool or by attending water exercise classes in your local community center or in a gym.
 Research also showed that the warm water of a heated pool will almost instantly relieve painful joints.

 - Are there any specific exercise guidelines to follow?

-Be consistent – To see the results and reap the health benefits from the exercise, you will have to do it on a daily basis unless your joint condition (i.e. pain, swelling, inflammation) does not permit then you would need to take a break but with a desire to continue at other time once you are fit.
+Be consistent – To see the results and reap the health benefits from the exercise, you will have to do it on a regular preferably daily basis unless your joint condition (i.e. pain, swelling, inflammation) does not permit then you would need to take a break but with a desire to continue at other time once you are fit.

 Build up gradually – Start small and set realistic and attainable goals to get you moving.
 A three 10-minute exercise is as good as a non-stop thirty-minute workout.
 Also, if performing an exercise that needs 10 repetitions is too taxing to your joints, you may reduce the number of repetitions.
 Remember, too much exercise at the beginning may worsen your joint condition.
 Research has shown that a good exercise program should be one that start at a low intensity and gradually builds up as your body permits.